Youth and Community Services Unit

 How does it work?

 If you are planning on being away more than a few days you can fill out a Vacation Check Request form and submit it to the Community Services Division at the South Placer Substation, Loomis.
 Please make sure the form is filled out completely.
 Form needs to be filled out 7-days prior to leaving.
+Each time you are requesting a vacation check for your home you must fill out and submit a new vacation check form.

 Vacation checks are only provided on the weekdays, during normal business hours.
 Checks are not provided on the weekend unless staffing is available.